-Congratulations on your purchase of the Busch vacuum pump.
-With watchful observation of the field's requirements, innovation and steady development Busch delivers modern vacuum and pressure solutions worldwide.
+Congratulations on your purchase of COBRA BC 1001 G vacuum pump.
+With watchful observation of the field's requirements, innovation and steady development, we deliver modern vacuum and pressure solutions worldwide.

 These operating instructions contain information for

 - product description,

 - safety,

 - transport,

 - storage,

 - installation and commissioning

 - maintenance,

 - overhaul and

 - troubleshooting